 Advantages:

-• Simplifies encapsulation and modularity of elements
+• It also simplifies the encapsulation and modularity of elements

 Disadvantages: